Blended finance: Blended Finance platforms

-The Sustainable Development Investment Partnership and Convergence are two platforms that put blended finance into practice.
+The Sustainable Development Investment Partnership, Convergence, and Tri Hita Karana Forum are three platforms that put blended finance into practice.
 Their goal is to bring relevant entities from the public and private sector together, connecting interests and resources to initiatives.
 Both of these platforms provide capital suppliers with access to a pipeline of individual blended finance project transactions, effectively scaling up the participation of both public and private investors in transactions.
+THK (Tri Hita Karana) began as a roadmap that was launched as a unified, international framework for mobilizing additional commercial capital towards the Sustainable Development Goals (SDGs), and was recently converted into a Blended Finance platform in 2021.

 Community of Practice on Private Finance on Sustainable Development brings together Development Assistance Committee members and private sector.

 While blended finance is showing promising initial interest and results, these platforms will help assess the efficiency of the model over time.